HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - The protocol can be active for a maximum of 15 minutes and **must** be lifted within 2 minutes of ECFR reaching safe temperatures (25,000K to 70,000 K)
 - The Coolant Pump Room may also be locked down.
 - The employee carrying the e-shutdown key can be whitelisted and let into the control room as long as their intention is not to destabilize the reactor.

-### Operation Fortitude
-**Operation Fortitude** can be issued by **Specialist+.**
-You can issue Operation Fortitude when the following requirements are met:
-1. The Code is Blue or lower.
-2. There are CFs targeting a specific vital area.
-3. The ratio of Security to CF is maximum 1:2
-4. There are at least 3 security on duty.
-5. Security is unable to secure the area CF are holding.

-Fortitude regulations are as follows;
-- Notify on-duty security (either in team chat or voice chat) that the protocol is active.
-- All guards can put on any armor available to them.
-- Fortitude may be active for a maximum of 10 minutes, or until the region is secure for at least 5 minutes.
-- There is a cooldown of 30 minutes from when the protocol gets lifted.

 ## 4.3 Private Server Regulations